robvanderleek/create-issue-branch/README.md

 Please create an issue here: https://github.com/robvanderleek/create-issue-branch/issues

+## Roadmap features

+The list below contains features that might or might not be implemented in the future.
+Comment or +1 if this feature is useful for your use-case.

+- Add Projects integration (see issue [#142](https://github.com/robvanderleek/create-issue-branch/issues/142))

 # Contributing

 If you have suggestions for how create-issue-branch could be improved, or want to report a bug, open an issue!
 We'd love all and any contributions.